boltops-tools/kubes/docs/_docs/vs/custom.md

 categories: vs
 ---

-Kubernetes provide a great platform to run and manage Docker containers.
-The `kubectl` command how you usually interact with a Kubernetes cluster.
+Kubernetes provides a great platform to run and manage Docker containers.
+The `kubectl` command is usually how you interact with a Kubernetes cluster.
 It does its job well and is quite a powerful tool.

 {% include vs/article.md %}